-Note: Refer to "dsPIC30F Family Reference Manual" (DS70046) for descriptions of register bit fields.
+Note: Refer to the "dsPIC30F Family Reference Manual" (DS70046) for descriptions of register bit fields.

-15.0 I2C MODULE
+14.0 ICTM MODULE

 Note: This data sheet summarizes features of this group of dsPIC30F devices and is not intended to be a complete reference source.
-For more information on the CPU, peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).
+For more information on the CPU. peripherals, register descriptions and general device functionality, refer to the "dsPIC30F Family Reference Manual" (DS70046).

-The Inter-Integrated Circuit (I^2C) module provides complete hardware support for both Slave and Multi-Master modes of the I^2C serial communication standard, with a 16-bit interface.
+The Inter-Integrated Circuit (ICTM) module provides complete hardware support for both Slave and Multi-Master modes of the IC serial communication standard, with a 16-bit interface.